Is an unlimited vacation policy good for your business?

-Here are a number of questions HR professionals and senior leaders are asking in the context of unlimited vacations policies:
+In any case, the pressure has pushed many employers to re-examine their policies on vacation, paid time-off, and flexible work arrangements.
+Here are a number of questions HR professionals and senior leaders are asking as they consider the merits of an unlimited vacation policy.

 Can flexible vacation policies reduce costs?

 In a traditional vacation policy, employees either accrue vacation time throughout the year, or start off the year with a bank of days.
-If employees leave the company before using their accrued time, they are typically paid for their unused time.
+If employees leave the company before using their accrued time, they’re typically paid for their unused time.

 How do we attract and retain the best talent?

 Adam Justice is vice president of Grid Connect, a manufacturer of smart sensors for industrial and consumer use.
 The 30-person company has been offering unlimited vacation to its employees for the more than a decade.
 “We’ve never had a vacation policy; we never felt it was needed.
 Our basic policy has been, ‘Take what you need; don’t abuse it.'”
 The good news is, employees haven’t abused it.

 According to Justice, flexible time off is only part of their company culture, which is focused on attracting loyal, top talent to its Naperville, Ill. firm.
 At Grid Connect, that culture is highlighted by a number of unique employee benefits, such as free lunch on Wednesdays, chair massages on Thursdays, and daily ping pong matches that culminate in a year-end championship.